YuhuiFu/Applied_Genai_Assignment5/README.md

-# Applied_Genai_Assignment5
-# Multi-Agent Customer Service System with MCP
+**Assignment 5 — Multi-Agent Customer Service System

-This repository contains my solution for the **"Multi-Agent Customer Service System with A2A and MCP"** assignment.
+(A2A Coordination + MCP Integration + LangGraph)**

+This project implements a multi-agent customer-support system using LangGraph, Agent-to-Agent (A2A) communication, and the Model Context Protocol (MCP).
+The system consists of three cooperating agents — CoordinatorUnit, RecordsUnit, and AssistUnit — which together perform routing, database retrieval, negotiation, and ticket creation.
+All database operations are abstracted behind an MCP server exposing five standard tools.

+This repository includes the complete implementation, modularized into separate Python files to make the system easier to deploy, test, and demonstrate.
 It includes:

 1. **MCP server implementation**